X

 What is the Average Prime Offered Rate (APOR)?

 "The Average Prime Offer Rate (APOR) is an annual percentage rate that is based on average interest rates, fees, and other terms on mortgages offered to highly qualified borrowers," says the CFPB.
-Most of the data used to calculate APOR comes from Freddie Mac's weekly Primary Mortgage market Survey (PMMS); some comes from CFPB research.
+Originally, the data used to calculate APOR came from Freddie Mac's weekly Primary Mortgage Market Survey (PMMS); after a change in PMMS methodology in 2023, the data that creates APOR comes from Intercontinental Exchange Mortgage Technology (ICE Mortgage Technology).
 These base rates for fixed and adjustable-rate mortgages are then compared against individual loans lenders make to see if they meet the test to be a QM, are a non-QM or even a "Higher Priced Mortgage Loan", which brings new rules and regulations into play.

 Does it matter if a loan is QM or not?